Weave Realizability for D-type: Introduction

 In other words, Theorem \ref{main} states that in $D$-type, any algebraic quiver mutation can actually be realized geometrically by a Legendrian weave mutation.
-Weave realizability is of interest because it measure the difference between algebraic invariants -- e.g. the cluster structure in the moduli of sheaves -- and geometric objects, in this case Hamiltonian isotopy classes of exact Lagrangian fillings.
-If any sequence of quiver mutations was weave realizable, we would know that each cluster is inhabited by at least one embedded exact Lagrangian filling -- this general statement remains open for an arbitrary Legendrian link.
-For instance, any link with an associated quiver that is not of finite mutation type satisfying the weave realizability property would admit infinitely many Lagrangian fillings, distinguished by their quivers.\footnote{This would be independent of the cluster structure defined by the microlocal monodromy functor, which we actually must use for $D$-type.} Note that weave realizability was shown for A-type in \cite{TreumannZaslow}, and beyond $A$ and $D$-types we currently do not know whether there are any other links satisfying the weave realizability property.
+Weave realizability is of interest because it measures the difference between algebraic invariants -- e.g. the cluster structure in the moduli of sheaves -- and geometric objects, in this case Hamiltonian isotopy classes of exact Lagrangian fillings.
+In general if any sequence of quiver mutations were weave realizable, we would know that each cluster is inhabited by at least one embedded exact Lagrangian filling -- this general statement remains open for an arbitrary Legendrian link.
+For instance, any link with an associated quiver that is not of finite mutation type satisfying the weave realizability property would admit infinitely many Lagrangian fillings, distinguished by their quivers.\footnote{This would be independent of the cluster structure defined by the microlocal monodromy functor, which we actually must use for $D$-type.} Note that weave realizability was shown for A-type in \cite{TreumannZaslow}, and beyond $A$- and $D$-types we currently do not know whether there are any other links satisfying the weave realizability property.

 We can further distinguish fillings by studying the cluster algebra structure on the moduli of microlocal rank-1 sheaves $\mathcal{C}(\Gamma)$ of a weave $\Lambda(\Gamma)$, e.g. see \cite{CasalsZaslow}.
-Specifically, sheaf quantization of each exact Lagrangian filling of $\lambda(D_n)$ induces a cluster chart on the coordinate ring of functions of $\mathcal{C}(\Gamma_0(D_n))$ via the microlocal mondromy functor \cite{STZ_ConstrSheaves, STWZ}.
-Describing a single cluster chart in the cluster variety requires the data of the quiver associated to the weave, and the microlocal monodromy around each 1-cycle of the weave.
+Specifically, sheaf quantization of each exact Lagrangian filling of $\lambda(D_n)$ induces a cluster chart on the coordinate ring of functions on $\mathcal{C}(\Gamma_0(D_n))$ via the microlocal monodromy functor, giving $\mathcal{C}(\Gamma_0(D_n))$ the structure of a cluster variety of $D_n$-type \cite{STZ_ConstrSheaves, STWZ}.
+Describing a single cluster chart in this cluster variety requires the data of the quiver associated to the weave, and the microlocal monodromy around each 1-cycle of the weave.
 Crucially, applying the Legendrian mutation operation to the weave induces a cluster transformation on the cluster chart, and the specific cluster chart defined by a Lagrangian fillings is a Hamiltonian isotopy invariant.
 Therefore, Theorem \ref{main} has the following consequence.